NamOhSeung/Oh-Seung-Nam/README.md

 # SRCNN_Tensorflow

-This git is related super-resolution.
-And using tensorflow.
+This repository is related to super-resolution and uses TensorFlow.

 ## Prerequisites
 - Tensorflow